World must agree to disagree on hunting whales, Japan official says

 "The solution is that we have to agree to disagree," he said.

-"However, this does not mean that we will take all whales - exactly because we'd like to have sustainable whaling, we'd like to have a healthy whale population."
+"However, this does not mean that we will take all whales - exactly because we want to have sustainable whaling, we want to have a healthy whale population."

 (Reporting by Elaine Lies; Editing by Nick Macfie)